This story has been updated. It was first published in January 17, 2020.

 21. Move the cursor more delicately

 Using only your clumsy fingers, you probably have a hard time highlighting specific sections of text.
-If you're using the default Google keyboard, then this neat trick will make it easier to move the text cursor just one or two characters at a time.
-Launch any app where you can write and edit text, such as your SMS program, and tap in a text box to pull up the keyboard on screen.
+If you’re using the default Google keyboard, then this neat trick will make it easier to move the text cursor just one or two characters at a time.
+Launch any app where you can write and edit text, and tap in a text box to pull up the keyboard on screen.
 Then, instead of moving the cursor within the text box itself, place your finger on the space bar.
 Tap and drag left or right on the spacebar to move the text-editing cursor in the same direction.

 22. Tweak the color range

-A phone's "color gamut" controls the range of colors that you see on screen—a wider gamut means colors will appear more vibrant, but also less natural.
-You can adjust the gamut in Settings by going to Display, choosing Colors, and choosing Natural, Boosted, or Saturated.
+A phone’s “color gamut” controls the range of colors that you see on screen—a wider gamut means colors will appear more vibrant, but also less natural.
+You can adjust the gamut in Settings by going to Display, Advanced choosing Colors, and choosing Natural, Boosted, or Adaptive.
 Depending on the make and model of your phone, you may see different options listed here.
 Play around with them to find the color scheme that works best for you.

 23. Snooze notifications